flatironinstitute/sciware/34_PyPackaging/main.md

 ### Why Have Packages?

-- We've said packages are "stuff you can import."
+- We've said packages are "code you can install"

-- So the point of packages is *code reuse*.
+- So the point of packages is *code reuse*
-  - They are libraries of pre-written code.
+  - They are libraries of pre-written code
+  - Importantly, with *versions* and *dependencies*

 - A big part of Python's success is its robust package ecosystem!